grodansparadis/vscpl2drv-websocksrv/README.md

 the driver will be installed to /var/lib/vscp/drivers/level2

-After installing the driver you need to add it to the vscpd.conf file (/etc/vscp/vscpd.conf).
-Se the *configuration* section below for how to do this.
+If you want to use the driver with the [VSCP Daemon](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_daemon) you need to add it to the vscpd.json file (/etc/vscp/vscpd.json).
+Se [this document](https://grodansparadis.github.io/vscp/#/configuring_the_vscp_daemon) on how to do this.

+For [VSCP Works](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_works) you need to add the driver in the VSCP Works configuration dialog [Add connection](https://grodansparadis.github.io/vscp-works-qt/#/connections).

+For other applications check the documentation for that application on how to add VSCP level II drivers.

 You also need to set up a configuration file for the driver itself.
 If you don't need to dynamically edit the content of this file a good and safe location for it is in the */etc/vscp/* folder alongside the VSCP daemon configuration file.